-This course is focused on managerial decision making rather than consumer decision making, which is the focus of MKT313.
+This course is focused on managerial decision making rather than consumer decision making, which is the focus of MKT613.
 Both topics have some overlap, particularly in the fundamental psychology, since understanding consumers and colleagues often requires similar insights.
-Similarly, Behavioral Finance (FIN422) will look at similar psychological forces as applied to investment decisions.
-The applications that this course will connect those insights to are quite different - focusing on improved managerial decision-making and understanding the structure of markets organized around irrationality.
+However, the applications that this course will connect those insights to (improved managerial decision-making and understanding the structure of markets organized around irrationality) are quite different.
 This course should nicely complement other Ross courses on behavior and decision making.